erikeldridge/erikeldridge.github.com/_posts/2018-01-20-walnut-guild.md

 Paul Stamets, a hero, is a fan of permaculture and proposes a [Stametsian Model](http://www.fungi.com/blog/items/permaculture-with-a-mycological-twist.html) with an eighth layer for fungi.

 Las Pilitas Nursary is a rich source of [native plant](http://www.laspilitas.com/nature-of-california/native-plants-san-jose.html) and [permaculture](http://www.laspilitas.com/garden/howto/permaculture/permaculture1.htm) information.
+Lists of juglone-tolerant species abound, eg [[Penn\]](https://extension.psu.edu/landscaping-and-gardening-around-walnuts-and-other-juglone-producing-plants).

 So, the challenge is: build a juglone-, drought- and shade-tolerant California native guild around the walnut.